 The Agency Plan: $399

 This is Beaver Builder’s most comprehensive plan and includes all the features listed in the previous two packages in addition to white labeling.

 Which is Better, Beaver Builder or Visual Composer?

 In short, it’s safe to say that both of these solutions come with robust web building features that enable you to create custom and professional-looking web designs for your WordPress website.

 However, if I had to pick a winner, I’d have to say that Beaver Builder has a slight edge.
 Its compilation of professional-looking templates, its vast selection of web page elements, and its intuitive interface make it a fabulous solution for any entrepreneur looking to create a beautiful website, quickly and easily.

 However, if you’re running your business on a tight budget, then Visual Composer is usually the preferred option.
-For the money, you’ll still get access to plenty of sophisticated features and a relatively easy-to-use interface– after all, thousands of WordPress users have tested and reported Visual Composer to be a top-notch web page builder.
+For the money, you’ll still get access to plenty of sophisticated features and a relatively easy-to-use interface– after all, thousands of WordPress users have tested and reported Visual Composer to be a top-notch web page builder and theme builder.